 ADS-B In Provides Traffic, Weather, and More

 The Garmin G5000 has ADS-B in, which gives you subscription-free weather and advanced traffic displays by using Garmin’s TerminalTraffic™ and TargetTrend™.
-For safer and smoother flights, the system also supports advanced Doppler weather radar features like ground clutter suppression and turbulence detection.
+The system also supports advanced Doppler weather radar features like ground clutter suppression and turbulence detection for safer and smoother flights.

 North American operators can also choose an optional SiriusXM weather, which provides lightning, winds, NEXRAD images, and more, which can all be displayed on the HSI of the PFD.
 To help you monitor changing conditions, you can even have NEXRAD images animated.